-Michael Price, 68 London, United Kingdom Independent Director Dr. Price has been a director of the Company since February 5, 2018.
-Dr. Price has over 40 years of experience in mining and mining finance.
-He is currently a Non-Executive Director of Galiano Gold Inc. and is the Senior Adviser and Representative, Resource Capital Funds.
-During his career, Dr. Price has served as Managing Director, Joint Global Head of Mining and Metals, Barclays Capital, Managing Director, Global Head of Mining and Metals, Societe Generale and Head of Resource Banking and Metals Trading, NM Rothschild and Sons.
-Dr. Price has B.Sc. and Ph.D. qualifications in Mining Engineering from University College since February 5, 2018 Cardiff and he has a Mine Manager's C Cardiff and he has a Mine Manager's Certificate of Competency (South Africa).
-Meetings Attended since January 1, 2 2023 Other Public Company Directorships: Board 12/13 92% Committee Meetings Attended since January 1, 2023 Galiano Gold Inc. Audit 6/6 100% Technical 3/3 100% Common Shares Beneficially Owned, Control led or Directed: 268,917 Other Outstanding Securities of the O Company : Deferred Share Units: Stock Options: 240,000 625,000
+Michael Price, 69 Dr. Price has been a director of the Con npany sin ce February 5, 2018.
+London, United Kingdom Dr. Price has over 40 years of experience in mining and mining finance.
+Most recently, he was the Senior Adviser and Representative, Resource Capital Funds.
+During his career, Dr. Price has also served as Managing Director, Joint Global Head of Mining and Metals, Barclays Capital, Managing Director, Global Head of Mining and Metals, Societe Generale and Head of Resource Banking and Metals Trading, NM Rothschild and Sons.
+Dr. Price has B.Sc. and Ph.D.
+Independent Director since February 5, 2018 qualifications in Mining Engineering Manager's Certificate of Competency (Cardiff and he has a Mine Meetings Attended since January 1, 2 2024 Other Public Company Directorships: Board 13/14 93% Committee Meetings Attended since .
+January 1, 2024 None Audit 6/6 100% Technical 4/4 100% Common Shares Beneficially Owned, Control led or Directed: 553,917 Other Outstanding Securities of the Company: Deferred Share Units: ferred Share Units: Stock Options: 293,659 400,000